Georgina Rodriguez, Cristiano Ronaldo’s Girlfriend, Sizzles In Black Lingerie In New Instagram Photo

 Rodriguez is wearing her dark tresses in a middle part and down, as they cascade over her shoulders and onto her chest.
 Though her face is partially concealed in the photo, she appears to be wearing little to no makeup in the photo, embracing a more natural look.

 The snapshot, which Rodriguez shared with her whopping almost 10 million Instagram followers, racked up more than 1.3 million likes and about 9,000 comments at the time of this writing.
-Users of the social media platform who are fans of the model — as well as her famous boyfriend — took to the comments section to praise her beauty and share their admiration for her in a host of languages, including English, her native Spanish, Portuguese, Arabic, among many others.
+Users of the social media platform who are fans of the model — as well as her famous boyfriend — took to the comments section to praise her beauty and share their admiration for her in a host of languages, including English, her native Spanish, Portuguese, and Arabic, among many others.

 “You are very lucky,” one user said, tagging Ronaldo in the comment.